Introduction to quantum groups: 4d. Brauer theorems

 \begin{proposition} The tensor category $<R,R^*>$ generated by the operators

 produces via Tannakian duality the algebra $C(U_N^+)$. \end{proposition}

-\begin{proof} By Proposition 4.5 the intertwining relations coming from $R,R^*$, and so from any element of the tensor category $<R,R^*>$, hold automatically, so the quotient operation in Proposition 4.8 is trivial, and we obtain the algebra $C(U_N^+)$ itself, as stated. \end{proof}
+\begin{proof} This follows from the results from the beginning of this chapter, via the Tannakian duality established above.
+To be more precise, we know from Proposition 4.5 that the intertwining relations coming from the operators $R,R^*$, and so from any element of the tensor category $<R,R^*>$, hold automatically.
+Thus the quotient operation in Proposition 4.8 is trivial, and we obtain the algebra $C(U_N^+)$ itself, as stated. \end{proof}

 As a conclusion, in order to compute the Tannakian category of $U_N^+$, we must simply solve a linear algebra question, namely computing the category $<R,R^*>$.
+Regarding now $O_N^+$, the result here is similar, as follows: